 Non-employee Director Stock Option Plan.
-The non-employee directors hold certain stock options awarded pursuant to the Company's 1993 Non-employee Director Stock Option Plan (the "Non-employee Director Plan").
+Some of our non-employee directors hold stock options awarded pursuant to the Company's 1993 Non-employee Director Stock Option Plan (the "Non-employee Director Plan").

 Options granted pursuant to the Nonemployee Director Plan become exercisable (i) with respect to 50% of the total number of shares subject thereto, on the first anniversary of the date of grant and (ii) with respect to the remaining shares subject thereto, in installments of 25% of such shares on the second and third anniversaries of the date of grant.
 The exercise price of options granted pursuant to the Non-employee Director Plan is the fair market value of the Common Stock on the date of grant.
 Such exercise price must be paid in full in cash at the time an option is exercised.
 Options granted under the Non-employee Director Plan expire on the earliest of (i) ten years from the date of grant, (ii) one year after the optionee ceases to be a director by reason of death or (iii) three months after the optionee ceases to be a director for any reason other than death.
 The Non-employee Director Plan provides that the Board of Directors may make certain adjustments to the exercise price and number of shares subject to options granted thereunder in the event of a stock split, stock dividend, combination, reclassification or certain other corporate transactions.
-Subject to certain limitations, the Board of Directors is authorized to amend the Non-employee Director Plan as it deems necessary, but no amendment may adversely affect the rights of an optionee with respect to an outstanding option without the optionee's consent.
 The Board of Directors is responsible for the administration of the Non-employee Director Plan.

 The Board of Directors and the stockholders of the Company approved the Non-employee Director Plan.
 On May 21, 2008, upon stockholder approval of the 2008 Incentive Plan, the Non-Employee Director Plan was terminated.
-The terms of the Non-Employee Director Plan will continue to govern grants made under such plan prior to its termination.
+The terms of the Non-Employee Director Plan will continue to govern outstanding grants made under such plan prior to its termination.